geeksusma/jwt-rest-controller/README.md

   	"password": "password"
   }

   You can use PostMan, curl or just open the code in your favourite IDE and checking the "test-integration" folder.
 There you can find some Spring Boot Tests to check the app.
+For example, the curl command is as follows: curl --header "Content-Type: application/json"  --request POST  --data '{"username":"test@geeksusma.es","password":"password"}'  http://localhost:8080/login

   ### Tech